Paint & Colour

 Hot dip Galvanising

-Hot dip galvanising is an industrial process whereby the steel fabrications are prepared and dipped into large tanks of molten zinc.
+Hot dip galvanising is an industrial process where the steel fabrications are prepared and dipped into large tanks of molten zinc.

 The molten zinc bonds to the steel forming a thick and durable protection against corrosion/rust.